 “I’m not a good writer,” Ashlyn insisted.
-“I want to write my main essay about how much family means to me, but I can’t figure out the right angle, or how to make it about me.”
-She was stuck, and the Common App prompts weren’t any help.
+“I want to write my main essay about how much family means to me, but I can’t come up with the right angle.”
+She felt stuck, and the Common App prompts weren’t any help.

-After writing a rough draft, Ashlyn and I both felt confident that this was the ideal topic for her.
-She was excited to share this personal aspect of her life, and I was every bit as excited to help her reveal it effectively.
-In her essay, she focused on her fascination with coordinates — from her birthplace at 42°10’35″N 70°57’14″W, all the way to her experience at the Grand Canyon at 36°1’58″N 113°49’30″W — and reflected on how they had helped her to grow from a painfully shy kid into a fearless, kick-ass aspiring engineer who (literally) found strength in numbers.
+After she wrote a rough draft, Ashlyn and I both felt confident that this was the ideal topic for her.
+In her essay, she reflected on her fascination with coordinates — from her birthplace at 42°10’35″N 70°57’14″W, all the way to her experience at the Grand Canyon at 36°1’58″N 113°49’30″W — and how they had helped her to grow from a painfully shy kid into a fearless, aspiring engineer who (literally) found strength in numbers.

 (Scroll down to read her full essay!)

 Not only was her topic unique, Ashlyn wrote in her natural voice (she could easily read her final essay aloud).
 Her story was one-of-a-kind, and absolutely helped her stand out as an applicant (nobody else could have written even one sentence of her essay).
-One of her acceptance packets even included a handwritten note from admissions, offering her a place at the exact coordinate of their college… WOW!
-When a super-busy admissions officer takes the time to look up such specific information, just to write a personalized note to you, that’s the ultimate proof that you’ve made a strong impression.
+One of her acceptance packets even included a handwritten note from her admissions officer, offering her a place at the exact coordinate of their college… WOW!
+When a super-busy AO takes the time to look up such specific information, just to write a personalized note to you, that’s the ultimate proof that you’ve made a strong impression.